-Nha Trang is a provincial coastal city of Vietnam that feels like a resort.
+Nha Trang is a provincial capital city of Vietnam that feels like a resort town.
 Like Danang in central Vietnam, the city is right on the beach.
 While Danang has been grabbing international headlines with it’s Golden Bridge and listing of top places to visit by the NY Times, Nha Trang has been quietly getting on with becoming an international beach destination in its own right.

 My most recent visit was on a stopover as part of a cheap flight I cobbled together from Saigon to Hong Kong.
 I found a cheap flight with Hong Kong Express from Nha Trang, which worked out cheaper than flying direct from Saigon.
 I like visiting Nha Trang, so I took the opportunity for a revisit.
 It also gave me an opportunity to update the Future Nha Trang development guide.